abhishek-kumar-code/Redfish_Public/Specification.md

     Example: https://mgmt.vendor.com/rest/v1/Systems/1

-* The first portion is the service path (https://mgmr.vendor.com).
+* The first part is the scheme and authority portion (https://mgmr.vendor.com).
-* The second portion is the base resource and version (/rest/v1).
+* The second part is the root service and version (/rest/v1).
-* The third portion is the unique resource path (Systems/1).
+* The third part is the unique resource path (Systems/1).

-The scheme and authority portions of the URI _shall not_ be considered part of the unique _identifier_ of the resource.
+The scheme and authority part of the URI _shall not_ be considered part of the unique _identifier_ of the resource.
 This is due to redirection capabilities and local operations which may result in the variability of the connection portion.
 The remainder of the URI (the service and resource paths) is what _uniquely identifies_ the resource, and this is what is returned in all SPMA payloads.

-* The unique identifier portion of a URI _shall_ be unique within the implementation.
+* The unique identifier part of a URI _shall_ be unique within the implementation.

 For example, a POST may return the following URI in the Location header of the response (indicating the new resource created by the POST):